Luis González (outfielder, born 1995)

-Luis Fernando González (born September 10, 1995) is a Mexican professional baseball outfielder for the San Francisco Giants of Major League Baseball (MLB).
+Luis Fernando González (born September 10, 1995) is a Mexican professional baseball outfielder for the Acereros de Monclova of the Mexican League.
 He played college baseball at the University of New Mexico.
 He was drafted by the Chicago White Sox in the third round of the 2017 Major League Baseball Draft, and made his MLB debut with them in 2020.
+He has also played in Major League Baseball (MLB) for the San Francisco Giants.

 Early life

 González was born in Hermosillo, Sonora, Mexico, to Luis and Lisa González, and has an older sibling named Paloma.
 He started playing baseball when he was six years old, in the local Liga Unison (Unison League), a youth baseball league sponsored by the University of Sonora in Hermosillo.
-He is bilingual, and moved to Arizona with his family when he was 10 years old.
+He is bilingual and moved to Arizona with his family when he was 10 years old.

-High school and college
+Amateur career

 González attended Catalina Foothills High School in Tucson, Arizona.
 He batted .400 for Foothills with a 9-4 pitching record, and was named a Division 2 MVP in his senior year when he batted .500 with 10 home runs.

-He then played college baseball at the University of New Mexico, where González majored in Economics.
-He played center field, and was a weekend starting pitcher for the Lobos for three years (2015–17).
+Gonzalez then enrolled at the University of New Mexico, where Gonzalez played college baseball for the New Mexico Lobos as a center fielder and a weekend starting pitcher for three years (2015–17).
 As a sophomore in 2016, González had a .381 batting average (4th in the Mountain West Conference), 21 doubles (3rd), five triples (4th), six home runs (8th), 63 runs (2nd), 43 walks (2nd), a .470 on-base percentage (3rd), a .694 slugging percentage (6th), and 18 stolen bases (2nd) without being caught, and was named to the Second-Team All-Mountain West.
 González was also named co-MVP of the 2016 Mountain West Conference tournament after going 3-for-5 in the Championship game.
 The win qualified the Lobos for the 2016 NCAA Regionals.
 While the Lobos lost to #1 seed Texas Tech before being eliminated by Dallas Baptist the following morning, González had three hits against Texas Tech, with one article saying: "If there's a bright side for the Lobos, it's that center fielder Luis Gonzalez might be the hottest hitter in the entire regional."
-As a junior in 2017 he batted .361(10th)/.500 oba (leading the conference)/.589 slg percentage with 62 runs (4th), 22 doubles (4th), 14 stolen bases (4th) in 18 attempts, and 58 walks (leading the conference).
+As a junior in 2017, he slashed .361/.500/.589 with 62 runs (4th), 22 doubles (4th), 14 stolen bases (4th) in 18 attempts, and 58 walks (leading the conference).
 For his New Mexico career, he batted .353/.468/.564 in 598 at bats, had 153 runs, 54 doubles, 8 triples, 18 home runs, and 113 RBIs, stole 35 bases while being caught five times, walked 124 times but only struck out 71 times, and made 22 starts as a pitcher.